marc1730/CVD-Prediction/README.md

 Before running the Flask server, please have Flask module and Python 3.8.6 installed first.
 In your terminal, use "flask run" command to run the app.py.

-cardio_train.csv is the CVD dataset used.
+cardio_train.csv is the Cardiovascular Disease (CVD) dataset used.

 The notebook is located in the Models.ipynb file.